 By working on high-impact, multidisciplinary projects, students learn public advocacy, core journalism and ethical reporting skills.
 Broader public interest is also served by in-depth, contextualized examinations of important issues.

-The IJB was envisioned by Robert Cribb, award-winning investigative reporter at the Toronto Star and the Bureau’s founding director.
+The IJB was envisioned by Robert Cribb, award-winning investigative reporter and the Bureau’s founding director.
 It is built on a decade of experimenting with a model to bridge the investigative journalism classroom with the newsroom.
 That pioneering work has resulted in dozens of major investigations from student-led projects moving onto newspaper front pages and television screens over the past decade.

 Journalistic standards